VivianLin61/Spotify-Profile/README.md

 # Spotify-Profile

-A web app build with React, Node, Express and Spotify API to visualize personal personal spotify data.
+A web app build with React, Node, Express and Spotify API to visualize personal spotify data.

 ## Features